Fayette National Bank Building

 The Fayette National Bank Building, also known as the First National Bank Building or 21C Museum Hotel Lexington, is a historic 15-story high-rise in Lexington, Kentucky.
 The building was designed by the prominent architecture firm McKim, Mead & White and built by the George A. Fuller Company from 1913 to 1914.
 It was added to the National Register of Historic Places on February 27, 1980.

-In 2016 the building was converted into a 21c Museum Hotel.
+In 2016, the building was converted into a 21c Museum Hotel.
 The building was reconfigured into 88 hotel rooms, a restaurant and museum space.
 Renovations were expected to cost in excess of $43 million.
-The hotel opened in December of 2016.
+The hotel opened in December 2016.
 It was then inducted into Historic Hotels of America, the official program of the National Trust for Historic Preservation, in 2019.